 I ALWAYS feel AWFUL if any of my cake bleeds/weeps after I deliver, but it is only as good as being angry with the heavens for raining when it should be sunny….
 Fortunately that has not happened often, but the photo that I attached was the worst case and it had to happen to the birthday cake of one of my favorite clients.
 I felt like weeping when I saw the photo.

 A LITTLE BIT MORE ON HUMIDITY.

 In Singapore, humidity ranges from 90% in the early morning to 60% in the late afternoon (no rain situation for the day) with average daily humidity at 84%.
 After a heavy rain, humidity can reach 100%.
 At 100% there is so much moisture in the air, any small drop in temperature is enough to form dew, and if the droplets are large enough, will dissolve the fondant.
 Butter cakes being so dense, keeps its core temperature very well, acting against itself as it will just mean continual condensation.

 So if you have a fondant cake and you see it raining, move it to an enclosed air conditioned place pronto!

 1. Avoid delivery in the early mornings.

-2. If it is raining heavily, I will try to stall delivery.
+2. If it is raining heavily, we will actually stall delivery.
 If the cake is already delivered, make sure it is in an ENCLOSED air conditioned place.
 If the cake can only be in the open, place it where there is no draft.
 Keep a look out.
 The first sign will be an extremely shiny cake.